Career and Technical Student Organizations and Career Clusters

 Employability Skills Curriculum and Assessment

-The Nebraska Career and Life Skills (CALS) has identified foundation knowledge and skills common to all 16 clusters and SkillsUSA has worked with CALs to develop a crosswalk to PDP and CSEP competencies.
+The Nebraska Career and Life Skills (CALS) has identified foundation knowledge and skills common to all 16 clusters and SkillsUSA has worked with CALs to develop a crosswalk to PDP competencies.
 To view the competencies and crosswalk, download this document.

 SkillsUSA’s Work Force Ready System has an Employability Skill Assessment that aligns with both curricula.
 To view the blueprint for this assessment go to this link and to get a demo of this assessment, go to: www.workforcereadysystem.org/demo.